How to Convert 3D Models in TypeScript

 Does conversion preserve animations?

 Animation data is preserved when converting between formats that support it (e.g., COLLADA → glTF).
-STL and OBJ do not carry animation data.
-FBX is not supported via scene.open()/scene.save(), so FBX animation round-trips are not available through the high-level API.
+STL and OBJ carry no animation data.
+FBX uses a separate direct-invocation code path, so animation round-trips via the high-level scene.open()/scene.save() API are unavailable.

 Is texture data preserved?